w3f/Grants-Program/applications/daos.md

 ### Background
 * polkadot provides a set of on-chain governance solutions, but it is also very limited.
 It assumes that any demands made by each user can be fulfilled through the system's very limited referendum or parliamentary resources.
 This is obviously unreasonable.
 This leads to inefficiency and low willingness of users to vote and participate, which is the root of centralization.
-* The polkadot referendum and parliament are not flexible enough to make big decisions at the system level.
+* The polkadot  democracy and council are not flexible enough to make more decisions at the non-system level.
 Parallel chains have many application-level businesses, each of which can be viewed as a behavior template, Different groups have different origin requirements for specific behaviors.
 So we're offering this flexible governance supplement, where we want each community to be able to make more decisions autonomously and efficiently, They have their own dao's democracy and council, but this is not enough to break the system, because each group performs external execution transactions using origin as a common user.